 Furthermore, EDX testing does not always establish an etiologic diagnosis.
-When "rule-out" diagnoses are not accepted, only a symptomatic diagnosis (e.g., ICD-10-CM codes M79.601-M79.676 "pain in limb" or R20.0-R20.9 "disturbance in skin sensation") can be coded regardless of the work involved in performing the EDX evaluation.
+When "rule-out" diagnoses are not accepted, only a symptomatic diagnosis (e.g., ICD-9-CM code 729.5 "pain in limb" or 782.0 "disturbance in skin sensation") can be coded regardless of the work involved in performing the EDX evaluation.

 EDX studies are performed by physicians, almost exclusively neurologist and physiatrists, as part of an EDX evaluation.
 The AANEM believes that nonphysician providers, including physical therapists, chiropractors physician assistants, and others, lack the appropriate training and knowledge to perform and interpret EMG studies and interpret NCSs.
-The AANEM believes that these providers, along with NCS technologists, may perform NCS with direct physician supervision.
-EDX evaluations include history-taking, appropriate physical examination, and the design, performance, and interpretation of EDX studies.
+The AANEM believes that these providers, along with END technologists, may perform NCS with direct physician supervision. -EDX evaluations include history-taking, appropriate physical examination, and the design, performance, and interpretation of EDX studies.
 These evaluations usually take a minimum of 30 minutes to perform and can take up to 2 hours or more in particularly complicated clinical situations.
+Other healthcare professionals sometimes participate, either by assisting the EDX physician or by performing the NCSs under direct physician supervision.

-EDX medicine includes a variety of EDX studies, including NCSs (CPT codes 95905, 95907-95913, EMG (CPT codes 95860-95872, 95885-95887), NMJ testing (CPT code 95937), and other specialized studies.
-EDX studies are an important means of diagnosing motor neuron diseases, myopathies, radiculopathies, plexopathies, neuropathies, and NMJ disorders (e.g., myasthenia gravis) and other neuromuscular disorders.
+EDX medicine includes a variety of EDX studies, including NCSs (CPT codes 95900-95905), EMG (CPT codes 95860-95872), NMJ testing (CPT code 95937), and other specialized studies.
+EDX studies are an important means of diagnosing motor neuron diseases, myopathies, radiculopathies, plexopathies, neuropathies, and NMJ disorders (e.g., myasthenia gravis and myasthenic syndrome).
+EDX studies are also useful when evaluating tumors involving an extremity, the spinal cord, and/or the peripheral nervous system, and in neurotrauma, low-back pain, and spondylosis and cervical and lumbosacral disc diseases.

 Although a common problem such as tingling and numbness in the hand and arm (which could be due to lesions in the brain, spinal cord, cervical roots, brachial plexus, or nerves in the upper extremities) may be studied in a similar way by many EDX physicians, there is no single universally accepted specific protocol or set of procedures employed for each diagnostic category.
 Instead, the EDX physician must continually reassess the findings encountered during the performance of the EDX testing; this new information may require modification of the initial study design to include other unplanned procedures and may require consideration of different alternative diagnostic possibilities.
 The EDX evaluation is not just a standard "test" like an electrocardiogram (EKG).
 EKG testing involves only recording techniques performed by a set protocol and is routinely delegated to nonphysician technical personnel for later interpretation by the physician.
 The EDX physician does not "read" needle EMGs; he or she is integrally involved in performing a detailed study.
-EDX studies must be interpreted in real time.
-If there is not face-face patient interaction by the interpreting physician and control over the process, substandard care is being provided.
-In addition, the performance of NCSs without needle EMG has the potential of compromising patient care.
-It is the AANEM's opinion that it is in the best interest of patients, in the majority of situations, for the needle EMG and the NCS examination to be conducted and interpreted on site in real time.
-AANEM's position statement, "What Does 'On Site' and 'Real Time' Mean?" provides definitions for the terms "on site" and "in real time," which can be found on AANEM's website at: https://www.aanem.org/Advocacy/Position-Statements.